epicweb-dev/epic-stack/decisions/01-typescript-only.md

 ## Context

-The `create-remix` CLI allows users to select whether they want to use TypeScript instead of JavaScript.
+The `create-remix` CLI allows users to select whether they want to use JavaScript instead of TypeScript.
 This will auto-convert everything to TypeScript.

 There is (currently) no way to control this behavior.